Ways to give

 There are several ways to support – donate to existing funds and campaigns, or create a new scholarship fund

-The University of Tartu Foundation awards scholarships to students and employees of the University of Tartu to fulfill important goals.
-Each donation allows us to support students' continued education, open new opportunities, share recognition, and foster a strong academic future for the University of Tartu's research community.
+University of Tartu Foundation awards scholarships to the University of Tartu students and employees to fulfil important goals.
+Each donation allows us to support students' continued education, open new opportunities, give recognition, and raise a strong new academic generation for the University of Tartu's research community.

 Support campaigns allow you to donate to the widest possible target group.
 This is a good opportunity if you have a general desire to support the University of Tartu.

-Become a permanent donator to the University of Tartu Endowment Fund
+Become a regular donator to the University of Tartu Foundation

 - Swedbank EE532200221010373441